AHA BLS, ACLS, PALS, NRP, TNCC, & Instructor Classes in Lake Mary Longwood, FL (Near Orlando, FL)

 How do I prepare for the AHA instructor class?

-After you register and pay for one of our AHA instructor classes, you’ll receive a confirmation email with additional information about your class, how to prepare, and a link to access the required online AHA Instructor Essentials Course.
+After you register and pay for one of our AHA instructor classes, you’ll receive a confirmation email with additional information about your class, how to prepare, and a link to access the required online AHA Instructor Essentials Course & the Instructor Manual eBook.
 The online portion of the course must be completed before your in-person AHA Instructor class.

 What do we do during the in-person portion of the AHA instructor classes?

 During the in-person course, we’ll provide you with all your instructor materials and go over everything you need to get started teaching.
-We’ll also go over how to prepare for and teach classes as an AHA Instructor, submit course roster documentation, how to test and remediate students, how to navigate the AHA Instructor Network, and how to issue official AHA eCards to your students.
+We’ll also go over how to prepare for and teach classes as an instructor, review your instructor manual and course videos/agendas, learn how to submit course roster documentation, how to test and remediate students, how to navigate Atlas, and how to issue official AHA eCards to your students.

 Do you offer virtual instructor classes?